National Park Service: Budget

 In 2019, the NPS had an annual budget of $4.085 billion and an estimated $12 billion maintenance backlog.
 On August 4, 2020, the Great American Outdoors Act was signed into law reducing the $12 billion maintenance backlog by $9.5 billion over a 5-year period beginning in FY 2021.
+As of 2022, the NPS had the largest budget allocation of any Department of the Interior bureau or program.

 The NPS budget is divided into two primary areas, discretionary and mandatory spending.
 Within each of these areas, there are numerous specific purposes to which Congress directs the services activities.

 The NPS budget includes discretionary spending which is broken out into two portions: the direct operations of the National Parks and the special initiatives.
 Listed separately are the special initiatives of the service for the year specified in the legislation.
 During fiscal year 2010, the service was charged with five initiatives.
 They include: stewardship and education; professional excellence; youth programs; climate change impacts; and budget restructure and realignment.